intersystems-community/irisdemo-demo-htap/ICM/README.md

 We are using [InterSystems Cloud Manager (ICM)](https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=GICM_oview) to help us to provision the infrastructure for these Ingestion tests on AWS.

-ICM is built on top of Terraform and allows you to declare your infrastructure as code (a very simple JASON file) and to provision it.
+ICM is built on top of Terraform and allows you to declare your infrastructure as code (a very simple JSON file) and to provision it.
 ICM also allows you to deploy InterSystems IRIS in this infrastructure in a variety of configurations:
 * A simple IRIS database server
 * An IRIS database server with a replica (mirror) on a second availability zone (data center)
 * A full blown IRIS database server with shards and compute nodes